GSFC-EPG/oe-gnss-sdr-manifest/README.md

 If you are experiencing issues with the fpga load command in u-boot and would like to continue booting the image, remove `run loadfpga &&` from `uenvcmd` in the file `uEnv.txt`.

+The default login is `root` with no password.

 Using the SDK
 ---------------